 In a mixing bowl mix the sugar with yogurt till it is nearly dissolved.

-Add the oil and whisk it, to incorporate it well.
+Add the vanilla extract and oil and whisk it, to incorporate it well.

 Mix in the baking powder and baking soda (I made this cake Nita Mehta’s way.
 Normally I sift the soda with flour and then mix the dry ingredients with the wet ones)